BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 **The King's Riders** - Whilst they are within 12" of Helm and have the Cavalry keyword, Riders of Rohan gain a bonus of +1 to their Fight Value in a turn in which they Charge.

-**PARTICIPANTS**

-Good: Helm Hammerhand, King of Rohan with armoured horse; Haleth, Prince of Rohan with armoured horse; Háma, Prince of Rohan with horse; Captain of Rohan with horse, heavy armour and shield; 6 Royal Guard: 4 with horse and 2 with horse and throwing spears; 24 Riders of Rohan: 16 with no additional equipment and 8 with throwing spear; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear and shield and 8 with bow.

-Evil: Wulf, High Lord of the Hill Tribes with horse; General Targg with horse; 3 Hill Tribes Chieftains; 72 Hill Tribesmen: 6 with no additional equipment, 6 with light shield, 6 with flaming brand, 6 with flaming brand and light shield, 12 with spear, 12 with two-handed weapon, 24 with bow; 3 War Mûmaks of Harad with a Haradrim Commander and 6 Haradrim Warriors: 3 with spear and 3 with bow, in the Howdah.

 ![](../media/scenarios/war_of_the_rohirrim/plains_of_edoras.jpg)

 ---

 ## LORD THORNE'S BETRAYAL

+**PARTICIPANTS**

+Good: Héra, Daughter of Helm; Lief, Page of Helm; 6 Warriors of Rohan: 2 with shield, 2 with shield and throwing spear, 2 with bow.

+Evil: Lord Thorne of the Wold; 6 Rohirrim Traitors: 2 with shield, 2 with shield and throwing spear, 2 with bow.

 **LAYOUT**